o3de/o3de.org/content/docs/user-guide/features/interactivity/physics/nvidia-physx/configuration-debugger.md

 1. Follow the installation steps\.

 1. After you install the application, open the PVD\.
-This application must be running if you want to record data from Lumberyard Editor\.
+This application must be running if you want to record data from O3DE Editor\.

-1. In Lumberyard Editor, open a level or create one that has entities with PhysX components\.
+1. In O3DE Editor, open a level or create one that has entities with PhysX components\.
 For example, you can create a dynamic entity that falls\.
 For more information, see [Creating a Dynamic PhysX Entity](/docs/userguide/components/physx-rigid-body-physics#example-creating-dynamic-game-entity)\.

-1. In Lumberyard Editor, choose **Tools**, **PhysX Configuration**\.
+1. In O3DE Editor, choose **Tools**, **PhysX Configuration**\.

 1. Click the **Debugger** tab\.